-To conduct this analysis, we reviewed all potentially relevant policy documents published by each country's government that we could access online.
+To conduct this analysis, we reviewed all potentially relevant policy documents published by each country's government that could be accessed online.
 We contacted multiple government and nongovernmental stakeholders in each country to ensure that relevant policies were not inadvertently omitted in our search of those available online, and to validate our analysis.
-A full list of the policies we reviewed appears in each country summary.
+A full list of policies reviewed is provided in each country summary.

 Countries are categorized based on the language in the most recent version of a given law or strategy.
-For example, a new reproductive health law in a country is considered to supersede an old reproductive health law in that country.
-In cases where there is evidence that an older, more restrictive law is still in effect despite a newer strategy that extends access to youth FP, we consider the older law as an existing policy restriction.
-Overt inconsistencies across recent policy documents are also considered as an existing policy restriction.
+For example, a new reproductive health law in a given country is considered to supersede an old reproductive health law in that country.
+In cases where there is evidence that an older, more restrictive law is still in effect despite a newer strategy that extends access to youth FP, we consider this as an existing policy restriction.
+In addition, if there are overt inconsistencies across recent policy documents, we consider this as an existing policy restriction.